rustysec/yara2-rs/README.md

 - [ ] Multi-threading option

 ## Usage
-Everything begins with the Yara struct, from there everything is simple:
+Everything begins with the `Yara` structure, from there it is simple:

 ```rust
 extern crate yara2;